TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/LinkBrowserApi/Index.rst

-If you want to be compatible to both TYPO3 12 and 11 you can keep your implementation of the hooks :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['LinkBrowser']['hooks']` as described in :ref:`t3coreapi11:modifyLinkHandlers`.
-And implements the event listeners at the same time.
+If you want to be compatible to both TYPO3 12 and 11 you can keep your implementation of the hooks :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['LinkBrowser']['hooks']` as described in :ref:`t3coreapi11:modifyLinkHandlers` and implement the event listeners at the same time.
 Remove the hook implementation upon dropping TYPO3 11 support.